Search ×

 Cathedral of Santa Eulàlia

-The Cathedral of the Holy Cross and Saint Eulalia in Barcelona features the Chapel of Transfiguration, also known as San Benito.
-The altarpiece, one of the most important Gothic pieces in the Cathedral, was created by Bernat Martorell between 1445 and 1452, commissioned by Bishop Simó Salvador († 1445).
+The Cathedral of the Holy Cross and Saint Eulalia in Barcelona.
+Chapel of Transfiguration, also called San Benito.
+The altarpiece, one of the most important Gothic pieces of the Cathedral, was made by Bernat Martorell in 1445–1452, commissioned by Bishop Simó Salvador (†1445).

-The Cathedral of the Holy Cross and Saint Eulalia in Barcelona features the Chapel of San Juan Bautista and San José.
-This chapel was originally associated with the carpenter guild, which considered San Juan Bautista its patron saint before Saint Joseph of Nazareth.
-The altarpiece, dedicated to Saint John, is an anonymous work from 1577, with an 18th-century image of Saint Joseph.
-The Renaissance altarpiece is a polychrome carving with doors painted in oil by Joan Mates, depicting the evangelists.
-The furniture, structured with four levels, an attic, and five streets, contains images and scenes in relief: Baptism of Jesus; Announcement to Saint Zacaries of the birth of Saint John; Birth of Saint John; image of Saint John the Baptist; Visitation of the Virgin; Preaching of Saint John; Arrest of Saint John; Imprisonment of Saint John; Herod Banquet; Degollation of Saint John; Prayer of Jesus in the Garden; Flagellation of Jesus; image of Saint Joseph with the Child; Coronation of thorns; Camino del Calvario; San José; San Juan Bautista.
+The Cathedral of the Holy Cross and Saint Eulalia in Barcelona.
+Chapel of San Juan Bautista and San José, chapel of the carpenter guild, which had as patron saint, before Saint Joseph of Nazareth, San Juan Bautista.
+The altarpiece, dedicated to Saint John, is anonymous from 1577.
+There is an image of Saint Joseph from the 18th century.
+The Renaissance altarpiece is of polychrome carving, with doors painted in oil by Joan Mates representing the evangelists.
+The furniture, with four levels, attic, and five streets, contains the following images and scenes in relief (listed from top to bottom and from left to right): Baptism of Jesus; Announcement to Saint Zacaries of the birth of Saint John; Birth of Saint John; image of Saint John the Baptist; Visitation of the Virgin; Preaching of Saint John; Arrest of Saint John; Imprisonment of Saint John; Herod Banquet; Degollation of Saint John; Prayer of Jesus in the Garden; Flagellation of Jesus; image of Saint Joseph with the Child; Coronation of thorns; Camino del Calvario; San José; San Juan Bautista.

 The Cathedral of the Holy Cross and Saint Eulalia in Barcelona.
 Chapel of Saint Clare of Assisi and Saint Catherine of Alexandria — Altarpiece by Pedro García de Benavarre.
 Tempera on wood.

-The Cathedral of the Holy Cross and Saint Eulalia in Barcelona features the Chapel of Saint Sebastian and Saint Thecla.
-It contains an altarpiece dating from 1486 to 1498, commissioned by the cathedral's canon, Joan Andreu Sors, to Jaume Huguet on April 14, 1486.
-Although Huguet did not complete it, he assigned the task to his studio, specifically to Rafael Vergós, Francesc Mestre, and Pere Alemany.
-The altarpiece is structured in three vertical sections, with a predella and a guardapols.
-In the central section, Jesus among the doctors is depicted above, while below, Saints Sebastian and Tecla are shown with the donor kneeling in prayer before them.
-On the left section, the scenes from top to bottom depict Santa Tecla at the fence of the lions, Santa Tecla at the bonfire, and San Nicasi.
-On the right section, the images include San Sebastián destroying symbols, the martyrdom of San Sebastián, and San Roque.
-The predella features, from left to right, Michael the Archangel, Mary Magdalene, Ecce Homo, John the Evangelist, and Santa Barbara.
-On the side doors, Joan Baptista is on the left and Sant Andreu apostle on the right.
-The central part of the guardapols includes an Annunciation and is decorated with six symbols of the guild of constructors.
+The Cathedral of the Holy Cross and Saint Eulalia in Barcelona.
+Chapel of Saint Sebastian and Saint Thecla.
+It has an altarpiece from the years 1486/1498, commissioned by the canon of the cathedral Joan Andreu Sors to Jaume Huguet on 14 April 1486, although he did not do it and commissioned his studio, specifically Rafael Vergós, Francesc Mestre and Pere Alemany.
+It is structured in three streets, predella and guardapols.
+In the central street, above is shown Jesus among the doctors and, under, the Holy Saints San Sebastián and Santa Tecla with the donor praying kneeling before them.
+On the left street, from above, Santa Tecla at the fence of the lions, Santa Tecla at the bonfire, and San Nicasi.
+On the right street, San Sebastián destroying the symbols, the martyrdom of San Sebastián, and San Roque.
+To the predella, from the left, Michael Archangel, Mary Magdalene, Ecce Homo, John Evangelist, Santa Barbara.
+At the side doors are Joan Baptista, on the left, and Sant Andreu on the right.
+In the central part of the guardapols there is an Announcement; also it is decorated with six symbols of the guild of constructors.
+At the side doors are Joan Baptista, on the left, and St. Andreu apostle on the right.

 Cathedral of Santa Eulàlia